realworldocaml/book/en/foreign-function-interface.md

 avoid getting them mixed up.

 The second command calls `structure` to create a fresh structure type.
-At this point the structure type is incomplete, so we can add fields, but cannot yet use it in `foreign` calls.
+At this point the structure type is incomplete: we can add fields but cannot yet use it in `foreign` calls or use it to create values.

 ### Adding fields to structures